 Any time your dog stays at a kennel, they will experience some amount of stress.
 In some cases dogs may develop tracheobronchitis or, occasionally, intestinal problems while boarding.
 Also, some dogs carry viruses in their systems for months and begin to show symptoms only after being subjected to a stress situation.
 In other words, they can “catch” a disease from themselves.
 Sometimes temporary behavior changes occur as a result of unfamiliar surroundings.
 Dear sweet Rover tears up the bed he has slept in for years or “Killer,” that rowdy scourge of the neighborhood, turns into a little lamb.

 Eating habits change under stress and dogs can assimilate food differently.
 Some will eat like canaries at home and like vultures at a kennel so they may put on a few pounds.
 Others may lose weight though eating well or by not eating enough.
 Kennel life can be very exciting and some dogs lose weight because they run the weight off as they charge around barking at other dogs and having a wonderful time.
 These dogs often go home exhausted but happy and sleep a lot the first couple of days at home.
 A successful boarding experience depends not only upon the kennel but also upon how well the owner prepares his pet for the experience.

-When Rover is picked up he will be very excited to see you.
+When your dog is picked up he will be very excited to see you.
 Dogs do not have a sense of time.
 They’ll be as happy to see you after 5 minutes as after 5 days.
-Do not feed him (though he will act hungry once he gets home) for at least 3 hours, taking care not to overfeed.
-Also, excitement will cause Rover to pant a lot, lose body water and be thirsty.
-Give him a few ice cubes to tide him over until feeding time.
-Remember, in his excited state food and water can create problems.
+Do not feed them (though they will act hungry once he gets home) for at least 3 hours, taking care not to overfeed.
+Also, excitement will cause them to pant a lot, lose body water and be thirsty.
+Give them a few ice cubes to tide them over until feeding time.
+Remember, in their excited state food and water can create problems.

-Rock Creek Kennels is in the business because we love dogs.
-That goes for you, too, Rover!
+Rock Creek Kennels is in the business because we love dogs!